MicrosoftDocs/customer-insights/topics/developers/articles/glossary.md

 count of users.
 The results are processed and stored by the Real-Time Aggregation service.
 Data created by cubes can be visualised in the portal, and saved as dashboards.

+## derived property

+A derived property is computed from one or more **signal properties** using custom functions.
+Examples: a URL-normalizing function, or a string replace function.

 ## dimensions